 - 1 1/2 cups fresh corn kernels off the cob (from about 3 ears of corn)

 - 1 cup red cabbage, sliced thin and chopped

-- 2 serrano peppers, stemmed, seeded and finely diced
+- 1 serrano or jalapeño pepper, stemmed, seeded and finely diced

 - 3 scallions, trimmed, light green and white parts only, thinly sliced

 - 1/2 red bell pepper, seeded, medium dice

 - 1/2 of a Florida avocado (aka skinnycado) or 1 whole Haas avocado, peeled, seeded, diced